Gold AccentsMeet our Program Leadership & Staff!Gold Accents

 Associate Program Director

 Christine grew up in Chapel Hill, NC.
 She completed her MD and IM residency at Johns Hopkins, and cardiology and advanced heart failure and transplant fellowships at the University of Colorado.
-She loves teaching and learning from the fellows, especially in the ICU setting.
-It is a privilege to work with them through their final years of training.
-When not in the hospital, previously you could find her out hiking with her husband and their two dogs.
-More recently she's been at home with their baby girl!
+She loves teaching and learning from the fellows, especially in the ICU setting, and feels it is a privilege to work with them through their final years of training.
+When not in the hospital, she and her husband enjoyed hiking with their two dogs; more recently, she has been spending her time at home with their baby girl.

 joe meet ldrshp